 Is there a difference in Fir or Hemlock as far as a better mulch for plants? (i.e. for suppressing weeds)

 Both materials are an excellent source of organic matter for plants.
-I personally prefer the medium grinds as they tend to break down better.
+I personally prefer the medium grinds as they tend to break down better and I prefer the Fir bark to the Hemlock.
 The fine grind bark tends to pack tight and can create layers.
 As for weed suppressants- yes you should apply a 2 inch layer minimum of bark over bare dirt, less depth will be needed if you are re-barking.

 We can deliver as little as you would like or up to 6 units/45 cubic yards, of bark at any one time.
 A unit of bark = 7.5 yards.
-We do apply bark using our in house installation crews.
-We do not provide a bark blowing service.
-Call for pricing on installation.
+We do not apply or have a blower bark service at this time.

-Yes we offer a wide selection of landscape quality plants. from 4-5 inch caliper on down landscape trees to 1,3,5 gallon landscape plants.
+Yes we offer a wide selection of landscape quality plants.
+We are not a retail landscape nursery.
+We offer common plants and trees for landscape projects.

 Our compost is a high quality, fine grind Certified compost.
 Black in color and a very uniform product.
 Use this product for just about any soil amending for any type of project.
 Works great for tilling into lawns and flower beds.
 Or use as a substitute for bark dust to cover your planting beds.
 This Certified Compost is what we use in all of our soil blends.
 There are no weed seeds or unwanted chemicals in this product.

 Yes and no… What we call our base dirt is what most folks call topsoil.
-All local soils come out of the Willamette River, mostly runoff silt from farmers’ fields.
+All local soils come out of the Willamette River drainage basin locally sourced.
 This topsoil is not capable of growing healthy plants.
 It needs to be amended, we do this by adding Certified Compost and Aged Fine Bark and Cow Peat Compost blending these products to produce our 3way blends of 30% for lawns and 60% for shrubs.
-New this year is our Cow Punch Soil blended of Sandy Loam, Certified Compost, Aged Fine Bark and our new product Cow Peat, all of these soils are excellent for Vegetables and plants of all types.
-So if you want just the local topsoil out of the river we will sell it to you as fill dirt, but if your serious about healthy roots and plants you will want our blended soils.
+Our Cow Punch Soil blended of Sandy Loam, Certified Compost, Aged Fine Bark and our Cow Peat, all of these soils are excellent for Vegetables and plants of all types.
+So if you want just the local topsoil out of the river we will sell it to you as fill dirt, but if your serious about healthy roots and plants you will want to choose our blended soils.

 We have both Mason Sand and Concrete Sand.
 The Mason Sand is used for fine grading to put under paver and slate patios.
 The concrete sand is the sand that mixes to make concrete and is an inexpensive versatile sand product.

-We do special orders on products all the time. larger quarry rock like 1 inch up to 3 inch or larger open rock.
+We blend special soil orders blending many of our products for custom blends.
 Plant materials- place an order and we usually can get the product out to you in a week.